stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

   During that awful siege in bed Andrews and I became somewhat estranged.
 He no longer treated me so much like a friend as like an implement in his skilled and greedy fingers.
-I found him possessed of unexpected traits&mdash;little examples of baseness and cruelty, apparent even to the hardened Simes, which disturbed me in a most unusual manner.
+I found him possessed of unexpected traits--little examples of baseness and cruelty, apparent even to the hardened Simes, which disturbed me in a most unusual manner.
 Often he would display extraordinary cruelty to live specimens in his laboratory, for he was constantly carrying on various hidden projects in glandular and muscular transplantation on guinea-pigs and rabbits.